rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-connect.md

 ---
-title: Connect to a SQL Server Virtual Machine (Classic) | Microsoft Docs
+title: Connect to a SQL Server Virtual Machine on Azure (Classic) | Microsoft Docs
 description: Learn how to connect to SQL Server running on a Virtual Machine in Azure.
 This topic uses the classic deployment model.
 The scenarios differ depending on the networking configuration and the location of the client.
 services: virtual-machines-windows
 documentationcenter: na
 author: rothja
-manager: jhubbard
+manager: craigg
 tags: azure-service-management
 ms.assetid: 416948af-454f-4cfe-8fd2-7cf971cbd3e9
 ms.service: virtual-machines-sql